- Metal and polymer construction

 Airsoft rifle inner barrel – how to choose your upgrade

 The inner barrel is the next thing that you will want to upgrade.
 The inner barrel is concealed from the outside environment by the outer barrel.
-You can also upgrade the outer barrel, but we will talk about it when we turn to durability upgrades.
+You can also upgrade the outer barrel, but we will discuss it when we consider durability upgrades.

-A recommended inner barrel length for an airsoft rifle is somewhere between 430-500mm.
+An airsoft rifle’s recommended inner barrel length is between 430-500mm.
 Remember, the barrel only has to be long enough to provide good stability for the BB until it reaches the end of the barrel.

 The recommended length is all you need, aa a longer barrel will do no good in stabilizing the BB more than it already was, but it will make the total length of your gun longer, resulting in you having to carry around a heavier, less practical gun.